shinfonet/aicamp/docs/index.md

    <li><b>Advanced-B (in Chinese):</b> 8pm-11pm EDT, 8/11-8/15/2024</li>
   </ul>

-<p>The Fundamental A & B camps are identical camps, designed for students with no prior Python coding experience.
-The Advanced A & B camps are identical, for students with prior Python coding experience.</p>
+<p>The Fundamental A & B camps are identical in content but in different languages, designed for students having no prior Python coding experience.
+The Advanced A & B camps are for students having prior Python coding experience.</p>

 </section>